pantheon-systems/terminus-build-tools-plugin/README.md

 [![CircleCI](https://circleci.com/gh/pantheon-systems/terminus-build-tools-plugin.svg?style=shield)](https://circleci.com/gh/pantheon-systems/terminus-build-tools-plugin)
 [![Terminus v1.x Compatible](https://img.shields.io/badge/terminus-v1.x-green.svg)](https://github.com/pantheon-systems/terminus-build-tools-plugin/tree/1.x)

-Terminus Plugin that contains a collection of commands useful during the build step on a [Pantheon](https://www.pantheon.io) site that manages its files using Composer, and uses a GitHub PR workflow with Behat tests run via Circle CI (or some other testing service).
+Terminus Plugin that contains a collection of commands useful during the build step on a [Pantheon](https://www.pantheon.io) site that manages its files using Composer, and uses a Git PR workflow with Behat tests run via a CI provider.
 For detailed set-up instructions, see the [Terminus Build Tools Guide](https://pantheon.io/docs/guides/build-tools/).
-There is also a startup command that will set up and configure a new Composer-managed test site with scripts.

 ## Requirements

-- If you are using Terminus 2, you must use the development Build Tools 2.x release
+- If you are using Terminus 2, you must use the Build Tools 2.x release
-- If you are using Terminus 1, you must use the stable Build Tools 1.x release
+- If you are using Terminus 1, you must use the stable Build Tools 1.x release.
+Note that Terminus 1 is nearing [End of Life](https://pantheon.io/docs/terminus/updates#eol-timeline).

 PHP 7.2 is recommended.